 Base rates are listed in a number of print volumes and web based services.
 All the print sources mentioned here are available in the Library and staff can consult them on your behalf.

-The UK base rate is the rate at which the Bank of England lends to other financial institutions.
+The UK Official Bank Rate is the rate paid on deposits with the Bank of England reserve.
 It's set by the Bank's Monetary Policy Committee in response to economic conditions.
 The retail banks usually follow this lead, though they have the freedom not to.